uritsvi/URecoverState/README.md

 # URecoverState

+<h2>Currently discontinued beacause of a problem in the handle recovery process</h2>

 A program that captures the state of a process and let you revert back to it

 <h1>Open source projects i used (and modified to my need are)</h1>